h-dong/serina/README.md

 - [ ] Parse more UK keywords e.g. 'oxt', 'fortnight'
 - [ ] Parse more advanced time e.g. 'seconds', 'millisecond'
 - [ ] Parse international date formats e.g. '2018/06/21'

+## Edge cases

+People could express dates & time in many different ways, and sometimes there's no one clear logical choice.
+In these situations, I'll try to list them here so everyone's aware about these edge cases and what the expected outcome should be.
+If people have any suggestions for these decisions feel free to raise an issue about it where we can discuss it in more detail.
+I'm happy for any of these to be challenged!

+### Resolve "Next 31st" when the current/next month doesn't have 31 days

+Given the user is on 20th February, the logical month for "next" in this case should be February itself since 31st is greater than 20th.
+However, February only has 28 or 29 days depending on if it is currently a leap year.
+The current logic is to skip Feb and look for "next month which has 31 days".
+So in this case Shiva will resolve "next 31st" to be 31st March.